Estimated reading time: 4 minutes

-When you maximize your cash flow, you are better able to pay your bills, meet your weekly payroll demands, and buy inventory and parts for your auto repair shop.
-Some ideas to consider include minimizing your inventory by stocking fast-selling items only, such as tires, windshield wipers, and batteries.
-Avoid stocking up on things that might end up collecting dust on your shelves.
-In the event that you need a specialized part for your customer, inform them that you will try to order it, and that it’s not something that is commonly available at most auto repair shops.
-Another way to help improve your cash flow is to lease auto repair equipment, which doesn’t require a big initial cash investment.
-Lastly, send invoices out immediately, and use electronic payments and accounting software.
+If you need a specialized part for your customer, inform them that you will try to order it and that it is not commonly available at most auto repair shops.
+Another way to help improve your cash flow is to finance auto repair equipment, which does not require a significant initial cash investment.
+Lastly, send invoices immediately, and use electronic payments and accounting software.